 Okay, but how exactly do you improve employee wellness in your business?
 Here are a few key places to start:

 1. Show Them You Care

-One of the easiest ways to improve the mental and emotional wellbeing of your employees is to show them that they are more than just a cog in a machine.
+One of the easiest ways to improve the mental and emotional well-being of your employees is to show them that they are more than just cogs in a machine.
 Employees like to feel valued.
-When they feel valued, their job becomes more than just something they are forced to do in order to earn money.
+When they feel valued, their job becomes more than just something they are forced to do to earn money.

 It becomes a vocation, it becomes a satisfying and important part of their life and this will almost certainly help to boost their productivity, lower their stress, and lead to fewer sick days.